-Everyone has a true love brand.
+Everyone has a favorite brand or in lingo: a true love brand.
 This describes the status of deep emotional, passionate bonding with a brand.
 It is the holy grail of Marketing: a brand which creates stronger attachment and engagement than any other brand over a very long time.
 It might be the sweets from childhood.
 Or a tech brand we are forever tied to as an adult – standing in line to purchase the latest gadget at every launch.

 In Hongkong glossy Teslas and towering skyscrapers offer a striking counterpoint to hollering street hawkers who offered me iPhones – the latest models; i.e. the 8, the 8 Plus and even the iPhone X. It weren’t even bad fakes, but original ones of the current top-of-the-line model, coming in at $999 for 64GB and $1,149 for 256GB.
 They didn’t do their promotion shamefaced in dark backyards, but right in front of the local Apple store in Causeway Bay, one of the six stores in town.
 There wasn’t only one ‘dealer’, but more than a dozen of them presenting relaxed between 30 to 100 phones on card tables or on the sidewalk directly out of bags.
 Their bargain: Pay in cash and you will receive your “must have gadget” with an original sales receipt from Apple in a minute!
 And the most astonishing fact: The price would have been identical to the official – neither cheaper, nor more expensive.